KodiKraig/product-mint/README.md

 ### 1. Mint an Organization NFT

-An Organization NFT allows you to sell products and withdraw funds from the [payment escrow contract](./packages/contracts/contracts/escrow/PaymentEscrow.sol) whenever a product is purchased.
+An Organization NFT allows you to sell products and withdraw funds from the [PaymentEscrow contract](./packages/contracts/contracts/escrow/PaymentEscrow.sol) whenever a product is purchased.

 ```bash
 ./run.sh tokens org mint <to>